Data Protection Policy

 Secure Processing

 The Company shall ensure that all personal data collected, held, and processed is kept secure and protected against unauthorised or unlawful processing and against accidental loss, destruction, or damage.
-Further details of the technical and organisational measures which shall be taken are provided in Section Data Security of this Policy.
+Further details of the technical and organisational measures which shall be taken are provided in the "Data Security" section of this Policy.

 Accountability and Record-Keeping